By: Drake Dunaway

 When the Messiah returns, he’ll need to sweep it up with a single, plenary amnesty declaring all marriages for the last 2,000 years as invalid.
 No mamzers (bastards), no adulteresses, and no agunot (marital hostages).

 My deep dive into the world of ancient Jewish marriage and family law has uncorked a much-needed dialogue around the theme of marriage at my synagogue.
-That same deep dive painted and elucidated for me a marital ideal backed by a bygone court system in an ancient land.
+That same deep dive elucidated for me a marital ideal backed by a bygone court system in an ancient land.
 Yet when I survey the landscape of the West, instead I see a fractured world full of fractured lives, that there’s a vast absurdism running so deep we can’t even see it, a gaping fissure in how little we know, and that even with all of heaven’s diktats for governing our lives, little of it is presently operating.
 After all, Anthony Weiner’s infamous dick pics didn’t stop his marriage from outlasting mine, and there’s nothing in the tractates about that.
 I discovered in my studies the marital ideal and the legal sages that once guided it for millennia, and yet today I see no trace of it in the world — at least outside of Crown Heights orthodox communities.
-And so at the end of my quest I stand alone on a bleak shore, slump to my knees, and laugh.
+And so at the end of my quest I stand alone on a bleak shore, slump to my knees, and laugh myself silly.
 It is our recognition of the Absurd — even before the Throne — that I think begets our resignation to ultimate piety.
 Laus Deo.
 Baruch HaShem.

 Finally, my deep dive revealed to me that my faith — while wholesome generally — is so fraught with wracking worry and uncertainty about what G-d thinks of me, blind alleys of never-ending concern, turnstiles of second-guesses, all played out under canopies of silence from above that do me no favors, that I’ve concluded my faith is too rickety a vehicle right now to shuttle me to recovery.
 At least by itself.